Congratulations, you've been accepted to Mount Allison University!

 Request your final transcript be sent to either:

 62 York St., Sackville, NB E4L 1E2

 - fax: (506) 364-2272

-Your official journey to Mount Allison will begin with Orientation Week.
-There's something for everyone!
+Your official journey to Mount Allison will begin with Orientation Week for new students.

 For Orientation, you'll receive information directly from the Mount Allison Students' Union (MASU) on the schedule of events and what to expect.